 Gut Bacteria

-Once absorbed, most Vitamin K is stored in the liver, where it supports the formation of clotting factors.
-Smaller amounts circulate in the blood and help maintain bone and tissue health.
+After absorption, Vitamin K is transported to the liver, where it is stored in modest amounts and used for the production of clotting factors.
+Smaller quantities circulate in the bloodstream to support bone and tissue functions.

 Types and Sources of Vitamin K